OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 5.6 Link not connected

-Below error indicate the link of physical port is not connected to a network, pls confirm the cable link is working.
+The following error indicates that the physical port link is not connected to a network.
+Please confirm that the cable link is working properly.

 ```bash
 ST: dev_create_port(0), link not connected